lbonomo/show-remote-ip/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Just show the remote IP of client (with a shortcode [show-remote-ip])
+Just show the remote IP of client (with a shortcode [show-remote-ip]) and public an endpoint to show the IP (/wp-json/show-remote-ip/v1/get-ip)

 == Description ==